vmware-labs/blueprint-for-horizon-with-vmc-on-aws/README.md

 In this repository I created a automated Horizon Whitelist Firewall Ruleset, which can be used with Terraform and VMC on AWS.
+With some small changes it should work also for a normal onprem NSX-T deployment.
+If you have questions about this, please let me know!

 It only apply Horizon related Services, groups and Distributed Firewall Sections and Rules.